music-suite/music-suite/docs/src/User-Guide.md

 ## Percussion

 Working with percussion is much like working with normal instruments.
-There are some difference:
+There are some differences:

 - Some percussion instruments no notion of pitch, or a limited set of pitches they can play.